ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: End-to-End Experiments

-\paragraph{Accuracy-Token Trade-off.} Our analysis of the relationship between reasoning accuracy and report length (token count) reveals a complex, non-linear trade-off.
-A strong positive correlation between verbosity and accuracy holds for most models, but the top performers show a key difference in token efficiency.
-As shown in Figure~\ref{fig:reasoning_token}, Gemini delivers the highest accuracy (\textasciitilde59.76\%) from a concise \textasciitilde13k token report, while OpenAI is nearly twice as verbose for no performance gain.
-This suggests that Gemini is significantly more token-efficient and that excessive verbosity does not guarantee superior performance.
-Below this top tier, other models like Perplexity and Grok exhibit a simpler positive correlation where shorter reports are progressively less accurate.
+\paragraph{Accuracy-Token Trade-off.} \textit{Reasoning accuracy and report length exhibit a clear non-linear trade-off.} While verbosity generally correlates with accuracy, top models diverge in token efficiency.
+Figure~\ref{fig:reasoning_token} shows Gemini achieves peak accuracy (\textasciitilde59.76\%) with a concise \textasciitilde13k-token report, whereas OpenAI uses twice the tokens for no additional gain.
+This indicates that excessive verbosity does not guarantee superior results.
+Below this top tier, models like Perplexity and Grok follow a simpler trend where shorter reports are less accurate.

-In summary, our efficiency analysis reveals distinct trade-offs for each module.
-For retrieval, Grok is the objectively optimal choice due to its superior speed and accuracy.
-For reasoning, however, the choice is subjective, requiring a balance along two clear frontiers: a speed-accuracy trade-off where slower models are more accurate, and an accuracy-verbosity trade-off where longer, more detailed reports achieve higher scores.
+In summary, efficiency trade-offs vary by module.
+Grok is the optimal retrieval choice due to its unmatched speed and accuracy.
+Reasoning models instead present clear speed-accuracy and length-accuracy trade-offs that require user prioritization.